apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 <TabItem value="port-forward" label="port-forward">

-You can also port forward the service to connect to the database from your local machine.
+You can also port forward the service to connect to a database from your local machine.

-1. Running the following command to port forward the service:
+1. Run the following command to port forward the service.

    ```bash
    kubectl port-forward svc/mysql-cluster-mysql 3306:3306 -n demo
    ```

-2. Open a new terminal and run the following command to connect to the database:
+2. Open a new terminal and run the following command to connect to the database.

    ```bash
    mysql -uroot -p2gvztbvz